qwertie/home/misc/Atlas-Shrugged-summary.md

 > He had handed to his attorney a signed blank check and said, "Get me a divorce.
 On any grounds and at any cost. [...]
 Do whatever you wish.
 But there is to be no alimony and no property settlement."

 On the long walk home, a shady figure approaches.
-He says he'd here to deliver "A small refund on a very large debt": a bar of solid gold.
+He says he's here to deliver "A small refund on a very large debt": a bar of solid gold.

 > "What made you think that I'd accept a gift of this kind?"